6 Tips on How to Pack for a Family Vacation

 Wash everything every other day and re-wear clothes.
 It’s that simple.
 You’ll be patting yourself on the back for being so incredibly efficient.
 And as a bonus, you’ll have valuable real estate left in your suitcase for those inevitable purchases you make on your trip.

 A Woman Packing Her Suitcase, how to pack for a family vacation2.
-Roll, bundle, fill.
+Roll, Bundle, Fill

 If you must bring a lot of clothes, make sure that you pack efficiently.
 Boots can be filled with t-shirts and underwear!

-3. Take a backpack on board.
+3. Take a Backpack on Board

-If you’re checking your suitcase, I would also recommend that you take a backpack on the plane for water, snacks, and one change of clothing, complete with a separate bag of toiletries.
-You never know when you will need them.
-Packing essential toiletries, glasses cases, inhalers, extra contact lenses (and prescriptions for all of these too), will ease your mind if/ when everything is lost in flight.
-Put toiletries in easy-to-open, travel-sized containers and double-bag with Ziplocks.
+Put toiletries into easy-to-open, travel-sized containers and double-bag with zip-top bags.
 TSA inspects these kinds of things, so keep them on top or within easy reach.
 You’ll likely have to put them in a bin before going through the scanner at the airport.

-4. Wear comfortable clothes.
+4. Wear Comfortable Clothes

 Tennis shoes, stretchy sweatpants, and a comfy sweater may not win the catwalk competition to the bathroom on the airplane, but ease of movement is imperative, especially in airports when planes and gates can change at a moment’s notice.
 You can be back to your fabulous self once you land and change into something less comfortable.

 Packing for a family vacation can be daunting, but it doesn’t have to be.
-With a few simple tricks and with a little more thought put into it, your suitcase packing for the family will be a trip.
+With a few simple tricks and a little more thought put into it, your suitcase packing for the family will be a trip.

 Dymphna Keohan